JunYe-JY/EncryptionAndDecryption-Program/README.md

 # Dependencies:

 PyCryptodome: Install it using pip install pycryptodome.
-Feel free to customize the code to fit your needs, and explore the world of RSA-based PGP encryption and decryption with this straightforward implementation.